Parameters

 in field expr

-of each alert rule and replaces it with the regex generated from the parameter.
+of each alert rule and replaces it with the regex generated from this parameter and parameter excludeNamespaces

 The component doesn’t validate that the list entries are valid regex patterns. |